Mental Health Factors

 Communicating to others, including your supervisor, is important in this time, especially if you require flexibility.

+Serious illness can cause major changes in lifestyle and limit your mobility and independence.
 Many people with chronic illness experience depression or anxiety.
 In fact, depression is one of the most common complications of chronic illness.
-Serious illness can cause major changes in lifestyle and limit your mobility and independence, so it's not surprising that mental health issues can result.

-Mental health issues can also affect the management and treatment of chronic illnesses, which can impact how successful you are in managing your health conditions.
+Mental health issues can also affect the management and treatment of chronic illnesses.
 Proactively manage your disease, practice mental health awareness and develop positive mental health habits.